 The chin up handle diameters are 33mm (1.3″) thick on steel portions and 38mm (1.5″) thick on the padded portions.
 Both measurements are right in the sweet spot of comfort for most lifters.

 This is the same type of multi-grip chin up bar as on the G6, G10, G12, G15 and G20 (though the G20 also has a globe-style chin up station on one side of the rack).

 Another difference between the G9 and G3 chin up bars is that the G9 chin up bar has rubber covers to enhance grip on the wide grip portion and smooth powder coated steel everywhere else.
 In comparison, the G3 chin up bar has knurling on several portions, which enhances your grip.

-Ideally, I wish the Monster G9 chin up station had knurled handles.
-But that’s a relatively minor complaint and something that comes down to personal preference.
-All in all, G9 chin up station is great in both feel and function.
+Ideally, I wish the Force USA G9 chin up station had knurled handles.
+But that’s a relatively minor complaint.
+All in all, the G9 chin up station is great in both feel and function.

 Landmine / Core Trainer

-The Monster G9 comes with a landmine / core trainer station.
+The Force USA G9 comes with a landmine/core trainer station.
 This includes:

 - A landmine attachment, which holds one end of the barbell.

 - A dual-handle attachment that you can slide over the other end of the barbell.
-One set of handles is straight (for a overhand grip) and the other set are parallel handles (for a neutral grip).
+One set of handles is straight (for an overhand grip) and the other set is parallel (for a neutral grip).
 This handle attachment is designed for t-bar rows — which is an excellent exercise for building upper back thickness.